 I gain no enjoyment from reading rules.
 The reason why I gave up playing wargames in the mid-eighties was that the gaming payoff for struggling through long, legalistic rules booklets no longer felt sufficient.
-When I recently returned to wargaming, I set a fairly arbitrary limit of 15 pages of rules in any wargame I bought.
+When I returned to wargaming twenty years later, I set a fairly arbitrary limit of 15 pages of rules in any wargame I bought.
 That limit has served me well and has been broken only rarely.

 I play wargames for the game, not as a means of studying history.
 Things like strategic options and balanced victory conditions matter to me.